weaversa/cryptol-course/labs/SAW/Game/GameOutline.md

 # TODO
+- Define the background of the library (structs, functions, etc)
+- Cryptol record/tuples ('(') for initDefaultPlayer
 - Add `selfDamage` prototype to `Game.h`
 - Remove the first 3 preconditions in `selfDamage_Contract` given that they were used for debugging and are no longer needed
 - Move `quickBattle` to come right after `selfDamage`, which is after `resolveAttack` given that it makes sense in the lesson plan